akshad0023/job-trends-pipeline/README.md

     ```bash
     python scripts/transform.py
     ```
-6. Run the exploration and visualization:
+6. Run the interactive dashboard:
     ```bash
-    python explore.py
+    streamlit run app.py
     ```

+**Note:** The file `explore.py` has been renamed to `app.py` to support the Streamlit dashboard.

 ## Sample Visualizations